 Lucas will join Noel, Paul and Prue to present the 2020 main series, which will air around Autumn of this year.
 On his new role, he stated, "I’m chuffed to bits to be joining the most delicious show on television...
 And bearing in mind my love of cake, I’ve already ordered some much larger trousers in anticipation.
 See you in the tent!"

 We won't be getting this major change just yet.
 Sandi, Noel, Prue and Paul will all be presenting and judging on The Great Celebrity Bake Off.

-When does Bake Off air?
+When does The Great Celebrity Bake Off for SU2C air?

 In these modern times, you don't just have to watch the bakers struggle with a technical recipe the traditional way.
 Instead, you can watch on All 4 – live or on-demand with catch-up through a wide range of devices including smart TVs, games consoles, media streamers, phones and tablets.

 Who is competing on The Great Celebrity Bake Off?